amosyu2000/cyclops/docs/SRS/SRS.md

 ### 2.3.
 Behaviour Overview

 The user can press the power button to turn on the CRA.
 Once it turns on, it will start to record the forward point of view of the bike.
-If a bike crash is detected, the system will store the past BUFFER_TIME of footage so the user can look back at the events leading up to the crash.
+If a bike crash is detected, the system will save the past BUFFER_TIME seconds and the following MAX_UPLOAD_TIME seconds of footage and data so the user can look back at the events leading up to the crash.
+If the user presses the capture button, the system will save the past BUFFER_TIME seconds of footage and data.
 Also on the back side of the system, CRA will watch out for cars approaching the bike at blind spots and alert the cyclist with an LED indicator.

 ### 2.4.
 Project Stakeholders